yoctoproject/poky/documentation/dev-manual/building.rst

    :width: 100%

 #. *Set up Your Host Development System to Support Development Using the
-   Yocto Project*: See the ":doc:`start`" section for options on how to get a build host ready to use the Yocto Project.
+   Yocto Project*: See the ":doc:`/dev-manual/start`" section for options on how to get a build host ready to use the Yocto Project.

 #. *Initialize the Build Environment:* Initialize the build environment